Prices include shipping within the United States*

 Detailed assembly instructions are available for the AngelFish kit, including video lessons on assembling an ROV, how a DPDT switch works, basic electricity and many more topics here.
 You will need to register to access our lesson plans, however, registration is free.

-If you're not sure where to start, take a look at this handy side-by-side comparison of the SeaMATE ROV kits (link leads to MATE Educate)
+If you're not sure where to start, take a look at this handy side-by-side comparison of the SeaMATE ROV kits

 The AngelFish is a basic ROV kit that is designed to introduce students to ROV building.
 The Angelfish ROV kit consists of a control system, wires to receive and deliver power, and thrusters (motors, propeller adapters, and propellers).
 A frame is not included in the kit, but frame materials can be purchased from your local hardware store.